nigyta/dfast_qc/README.md

 DFAST_QC employs [CheckM](https://genome.cshlp.org/content/25/7/1043) to calculate completeness and contamination values of the query genome.
 DFAST_QC automatically determines the reference marker set for CheckM based on the result of taxonomy check.
 Users can also specify the marker set to be used.
 The genome size is also checked to ensure it falls within the expected range.

 - GTDB search
 As of ver.
 0.5.0, DFAST_QC can calculate ANI against GTDB representative genomes, thereby enabling species-level identification in the GTDB Taxonomy.
 Thie employs the same 2-step search as Taxonomy check

+- ShigaPass
+When the taxonomy check identifies the query genome as *Escherichia*/*Shigella* (with an "indistinguishable" status), DFAST_QC automatically runs [ShigaPass](https://github.com/imanyass/ShigaPass) to predict the *Shigella* serotype.
+ShigaPass can be disabled with `--disable_shigapass`.

 ---

 ## System requirements and software dependencies
 DFAST_QC runs on Linux / Mac (Intel CPU) with Python ver.
 3.7 or later.
 It requires approximately 2Gbyte of memory.
 The following third party softwares/packages are required.
 - Skani
 - Mash
 - CheckM
 - HMMer (required for CheckM)
 - Prodigal (required for CheckM)
+- BLAST+ (required for ShigaPass)
 - Python packages: peewee, more-itertools, ete3

 ## Installation from Bioconda
 DFAST_QC is also available from [BioConda](https://bioconda.github.io/recipes/dfast_qc/README.html).